ksiewert/BetaScan/README.md

 4. Should I use the folded or unfolded version of Beta?

 If you have accurate ancestral calls, then we recommend you use the unfolded version, because it can detect balanced haplotypes at more extreme frequencies.
-If you're not confident in the ancestral calls, then the folded version should be used, because it has identical power throughout most of the Site Frequency Spectrum.
+If you're not confident in the ancestral calls, then the folded version should be used, because it has identical power throughout most of the site frequency spectrum.
 In practice, it's not a bad idea to do both.
 First using unfolded Beta for your general scan, and then using the folded version to double check that any intermediate-frequency top unfolded scan hits are not an artifact of ancestral allele misidentification.

 5. I have frequency information I calculated using the --freq command in vcftools.
 How do I convert the vcf output format to the BetaScan output format?